Magento vs OpenCart

-Magento doesn’t offer Support as a service.
-But over the time, this eCommerce platform has developed a huge community of developers who love to share their knowledge online.
+Magento doesn’t offer support as a service.
+But over time, this eCommerce platform has developed a huge community of developers who love to share their knowledge online.
 Magento Expert and Magento Stack Exchange are examples of some trusted Magento forums.

-You can also refer to their official knowledge base for tutorial and FAQs.
+You can also refer to their official knowledge base for tutorials and FAQs.

 - Both free and paid support available

 - Offers official documentation

 OpenCart has a dedicated support system for all its users.
 But this will cost you extra money, the pricing packages start from $99 for one time fix and $99 per/month for a dedicated support team.
 If you want unpaid support you will have to rely on the community and forums.
 OpenCarts community, keeping in mind it’s popularity, is very small.